 Category: Engagements • View all recent posts

-It's hard to pick a face, but I love that rustic fence and dramatic sky in this one:)
+Hard to pick a favorite, but I love this one!

 Over the weekend I had a session scheduled with Alison and her husband Gabriel at the Mount Falcon east trail head in Morrison, Colorado.
 I was a little worried because the weather report was saying that it might be pretty windy and wind is definitely my least favorite weather element to work with when it comes to photography.
 Sure, a little soft breeze to gently blow someone's hair looks pretty awesome but we all know the misery that is a full on windy day here during March in Colorado.
 When I arrived the sky was looking pretty dramatic with lots of clouds and I was sure the wind was going to pick up but we actually got really lucky and it stayed fairly calm.
 Calm enough for us to work with it anyway.
 Alison and Gabriel are newlyweds and just got married in January this year.
 They wanted to get some pictures to celebrate their new life together and next month we'll meet up again to photograph the whole family together.
 For now, I hope they enjoy all of these lovely romantic photos of the two of them together.